richardhaslam/frackit/README.md

 above-mentioned building blocks enables users to fully customize each step to their needs.
 Three exemplary applications are contained in this repository:

+### Example applications

+This repository provides a number of examples that may help you to get familiar with the basic concepts of Frackit.
+These are not meant to represent realistic scenarios or lead to realistic network topologies, but are rather designed such that the execution time is low and that a wide range of functionalities of Frackit are covered.

 * [Example 1][5] Generation of a simple network consisting of quadrilaterals with two main orientations.
 * [Example 2][6] Generation of a network of quadrilaterals embedded in a cylindrical domain (mimicking a core sample).
 * [Example 3][4] Generation of a network consisting of both disks and quadrilaterals, confined and contained in one layer of a domain that is composed of three layers.
+* [Example 4][17] Generation of a network consisting of polygonal entities, distributed around a tunnel structure that is embedded in a spherical domain.

 Documentation